-Jessa Duggar Seewald Responds to Criticism Of Her Controversial Baby Name Choice
+Jessa Duggar Seewald Responds To Criticism Of Her Controversial Baby Name Choice

 “Spurgeon was one of the greatest and most influential preachers of the 18th century, and his legacy lives on.”

-Some of Jessa Duggar’s fans don’t like the name Spurgeon simply because it sounds so bizarre, but others take issue with the moniker for an entirely different reason; they’re upset that Jessa Duggar and her husband, Ben Seewald, decided to name their son after a anti-Catholic preacher.
+Some of Jessa Duggar’s fans don’t like the name Spurgeon simply because it sounds so bizarre, but others take issue with the moniker for an entirely different reason; they’re upset that Jessa Duggar and her husband, Ben Seewald, decided to name their son after an anti-Catholic preacher.
 These fans voiced their disappointment in the parents’ name choice on the Duggar Family Blog in response to a post about Jessa and Ben’s struggle to choose a name for their first child.

 “This Pastor was an anti Catholic hater.
 As a Catholic who always supported the family we are very hurt and insulted that the Seewalds would honor this bigot by naming their son after him,” one fan wrote.
 “What happened to Christian tolerance Ben and Jessa?
 We will no longer follow or show any interest in this family.”